 Look for a handle that is cushioned or padded, and ergonomically designed so that it fits well into the hand.
-It should have some type of texture for grip as well – a nice feature if the cooler is being used in wet conditions.
+It should have some type of texture for grip as well — A nice feature if it’s going to be used in wet conditions.

 Secondly, some models have telescopic or extendable handles.
 These are very useful since they’re adjustable for people of different heights.

 Other coolers, however, have fixed handles.
 This can result in having to bend over to pull it along.
 Straining the back in this way can be quite hazardous.

 Unique or Desirable Features?